HearTao/ts-any-detector-plugin/README.md

 # 【WIP】ts-any-detector-plugin
-Detector any in your code!
+Detect any in your code!

 ![preview](docs/as_any.gif)